flextype/.github/README.md

 # .github
-Files for the @fletype organization
+Files for the @flextype organization